Lisa

 Despite treatment, thyroid cancer can return, even if you’ve had your thyroid removed.
 This could happen if microscopic cancer cells spread beyond the thyroid before it’s removed.
 Thyroid cancer recurrence can occur decades after thyroid cancer treatment.

-The surgeon Dr. Morrow paralyzed one of my vocal cords and removed all four of my parathyroid glands leaving me dependent on huge
+The surgeon Dr. Morrow paralyzed one of my vocal cords and removed all four of my parathyroid glands leaving me dependent on huge doses of calcium and prescription Vitamin D.

 Poorly differentiated thyroid cancer is very important to recognize but a relatively uncommon finding.
 “It is occasionally difficult to know when something should be bumped up to a poorly differentiated carcinoma,” Dr. Hunt said.
 The growth pattern of poorly differentiated tumors is often trabecular, insular, or solid.
 Other features can include necrosis, extensive vascular invasion, marked nuclear atypia, and mitotic activity.
 If there is a component of poorly differentiated tumor in an otherwise well-differentiated papillary or follicular carcinoma, prognosis is affected; some studies have shown that the typical 80 percent to 90 percent five- to 10-year survival in well-differentiated tumors goes down to 70 percent or even as low as 50 percent, depending on how extensive the poorly differentiated regions are.